New vocabulary of adverbs, prepositions, particles, conjunctions and interjections in P-AdW Adunaic and P-AdW Westron.

 - rîyê, rîya - pron. reeyé, reeya - "only", "just" - rie, "only" (Q.) - Derived from the aforementioned Quenya term.

 - sâpam - pron. saapam - "because", "since", "due to" - pan, "since", "because" (Q.) - Derived from the aforementioned Quenya term.
+Also used for the word "for", when it's used in the sense of "because".

 - sû - pron. soo, sue - "part", "part of" - sûza, "county", "province", "shire", "part of a land" (W.), zâyan, "krajina" (Ad.) - Derived from a canon Westron term and a related canon Adunaic term.